Mustafa's Photo

 Validate

 Designing an application is easy.
-Convincing lots of people that this is the correct thing to do is hard.
+Convincing people that it’s the correct thing to do is hard.

 More Info

 It takes a team to build an application.
-Present the best concepts and establish a shared vision.
-Get the team to engage in the ideas early.
-It is an opportunity to get a technical validation done and understand how long it will take to develop alternatives.
-Understand and capture constraints that need to be addressed in the detail design phase.
-We all have different ideas, but we need one unified vision for the application to succeed.
-Otherwise, we end up building a hodgepodge of features that we cannot market.
+Present the best concepts and establish a shared vision early.
+Engage the team in the ideas to get technical validation and understand development timelines.
+Capture constraints for the detailed design phase.
+A unified vision is essential for the application’s success; otherwise, we risk building a hodgepodge of unmarketable features.

 detail interface design of applications